Master of Arts in Clinical Mental Health Counseling

 The Personal Choice for Your Professional Journey

-The Marist College MA in Mental Health Counseling Program will prepare you for your career as a professional counselor so that you can make a difference in the lives of children, adolescents, and adults.
+The Marist College MA in Clinical Mental Health Counseling Program will prepare you for your career as a professional counselor so that you can make a difference in the lives of children, adolescents, and adults.
 The Program provides both on campus and online courses, and professional field experiences in a variety of mental health settings.
 Students can complete the program in 2 years in a full-time, accelerated plan or through a more flexible and less time-intensive 3 year schedule.
 Marist's Program is fully accredited by the NY State Education Department and provides the knowledge and skills to become a NY Licensed Mental Health Counselor.
 Request a program brochure to learn more!
 Ready to begin?
 Start your application today!

-Why You Should Coose the Marist College MA in Mental Health Counseling Program:
+Why You Should Choose the Marist College MA in Clinical Mental Health Counseling Program:

 Affordability and Financial Support

 In the past 3 years, more than 80% of students qualified for Merit Scholarships of $3000-$5000, and more than 40% of students were awarded a two-year graduate assistantship valued at $9000.
 Overall, the cost of tuition is moderate compared to other programs in NY.

 A Path to Professional Employment

 Over the past 3 years, about 85% of graduates succeeded in finding employment or entering a doctoral program within 3-4 months of graduation.